 The Basics of DSP

 Understanding digital signal processing requires grasping some fundamental concepts.
 Analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC) are crucial processes in audio processing.
 ADC converts analog audio signals into digital data, while DAC converts digital audio back into analog signals for playback.
 Frequency response is another critical concept, measuring how audio devices respond to different frequencies.
-Signal processing algorithms like equalization, compression, and noise reduction are applied to audio signals to achieve desired frequency response.
+Signal processing algorithms like equalization, compression, and noise reduction are applied to audio signals to achieve the desired frequency response.
 The Fourier transform plays a significant role by breaking down complex audio signals into frequency components for analysis, equalization, and sound effects processing.

 The Role of DSP in Audio